universal-core/website/docs/wiki/jinja2-context.md

 This document outlines the utility functions and variables embedded by default in `UCHTML`.
 These functions assist with variable management and basic validations within the templating system.

+## `interfacemodule` Namespace
+The **interfacemodule** object provides access to all interfaceModule functions, this object is ment for advanced internal use and needs knoewldge over the Python code handling the game interface.

 ## `func` Namespace

 ### func.getv